Fungal infections

 fungal_infection_

-The nail becomes brittle and pieces can break off.
+The nail becomes brittle, and pieces can break off.
 Sometimes the whole nail lifts off.
 This can cause pain and swelling in the skin around the nail.

-Pharmacist can help with fungal nail infections
+A pharmacist can help with fungal nail infections

-If you are finding it difficult to book a doctor's appointment, you can speak to a pharmacist if the look of your nail bothers you, or it's painful.
+If you are finding it difficult to book a doctor's appointment, you can speak to a pharmacist if the look of your nail bothers you, or if it's painful.

 The pharmacist may offer:

-• antifungal nail cream – it can take up to 12 months to cure the infection and does not always work
+• antifungal nail cream – it can take up to 12 months to cure the infection, and it does not always work

 Visiting a pharmacy does not require an appointment, and the pharmacist will provide free medical advice.